-9. Government regulations allow radioactive water to be released to the environment containing "permissible" levels of contamination.
-Permissible does not mean safe.
-Detectors at reactors are set to allow contaminated water to be released, unfiltered, if below the "permissible" legal levels.

-10. The Nuclear Regulatory Commission relies upon selfreporting and computer modeling from reactor operators to track radioactive releases and their projected dispersion.
-A significant portion of the environmental monitoring data is extrapolated - virtual, not real.

-11. Accurate accounting of all radioactive wastes released to the air, water and soil from the entire reactor fuel production system is simply not available.
+- 9) Government regulations allow radioactive water to be released to the environment containing "permissible" levels of contamination.
+Permissible does not mean safe. - 10) Detectors at reactors are set to allow contaminated water to be released, unfiltered, if below "permissible" legal levels. - 11) The Nuclear Regulatory Commission relies upon self-reporting and computer modeling from reactor operators to track radioactive releases and their projected dispersion.
+A significant portion of the environmental monitoring data is extrapolated virtual, not real. - 12) Accurate accounting of all radioactive wastes released to the air, water and soil from the entire reactor fuel production system is simply not available.
 The system includes uranium mines and mills, chemical conversion, enrichment and fuel fabrication plants, nuclear power reactors, and radioactive waste storage pools, casks, and trenches.

-12. Increasing economic pressures to reduce costs, due to the deregulation of the electric power industry, could further reduce the already unreliable monitoring and reporting of radioactive releases.
+Increasing economic pressures to reduce costs, due to the deregulation of the electric power industry, could further reduce the already unreliable monitoring and reporting of radioactive releases.
 Deferred maintenance can increase the radioactivity released - and the risks.

-13. Many of the reactor's radioactive by-products continue giving off radioactive particles and rays for enormously long periods - described in terms of "half-lives."
+- 13) Many of the reactor's radioactive by-products continue giving off radioactive particles and rays for enormously long periods described in terms of "half-lives."
 A radioactive material gives off hazardous radiation for at least ten half-lives.
-One of the radioactive isotopes of iodine (iodine-129) has a half-life of 16 million years; technetium-99 = 211,000 years; and plutonium-239 = 24,000 years.
-Xenon-135, a noble gas, decays into cesium-135, an isotope with a 2.3-million-year half-life.

-14. It is scientifically established that exposure to radiation increases the risk of damage to tissues, cells, DNA and other vital molecules - potentially causing programmed cell death (apoptosis), genetic mutations, cancers, leukemia, birth defects, and reproductive, immune, circulatory, and endocrine system disorders.
+One of the radioactive isotopes of iodine (iodine- 129) has a half-life of 16 million years; technetium-99 = 211,000 years; and plutonium-239 = 24,000 years.
+Xenon-135, a noble gas, decays into cesium-135, an isotope with a 2.3 million-year half-life. - 14) It is scientifically established that low-level radiation damages tissues, cells, DNA and other vital molecules causing programmed cell death (apoptosis), genetic mutations, cancers, leukemia, birth defects, and reproductive, immune and endocrine system disorders.